-It's an hermetic Scroll compressor, with thermal overload protection and internal starter device.
+It's an hermetic piston compressor, with thermal overload protection and internal starter device.

-The refrigerant (R407C), sucked from the evaporator in vapor phase, is compressed and sent to the condenser.
+The refrigerant (R134a), sucked from the evaporator in vapor phase, is compressed and sent to the condenser.

-$\underline{Condenser + fan}$
+Condenser + fan

-The condenser is an heat exchanger inside of which, by means of a forced cooling with a fan, the vapor refrigerant is condensate to liquid state.
+The condenser is an heat exchanger inside of which, by means of a forced cooling via one or more fans, the vapor refrigerant is condensate to liquid state.